jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    but searches for statements whose conclusion has exactly the expected form, or whose statement finishes by the given series of hypothesis/conclusion.

+   Prefix the command with :n:`@selector:` to specify the goal on which to search hypothesis.
+   By default the first goal is searched. (see Section :ref:`invocation-of-tactics`).

    .. example::